Nucleon decays into three leptons: contact contributions: A UV-complete model

 \section{A UV-complete model}

 In this section, we take the UV model from~\cite{Liao:2025vlj} as an example to demonstrate the matching procedure and transformation of operators into our chosen LEFT operator basis.
 We denote the SM Higgs by $H$, the left-handed quark and lepton doublets by $Q$ and $L$, and the right-handed up- and down-type quarks and leptons by $u,~d,~e$, respectively.
 In addition to the SM fields, the model introduces three leptoquarks $\Phi_{1,2,3}$, whose masses are denoted by $M_{1,2,3}$, respectively.
 Under the SM gauge group $\rm SU(3)_c\otimes SU(2)_L\otimes U(1)_Y$, their representations are: $\Phi_1\sim (\pmb{3},\pmb{1},-1/3)$, $\Phi_2\sim ({\pmb 3}, \pmb{2},1/6)$, and $\Phi_3\sim (\pmb{3}, \pmb{3},-1/3)$.
 Furthermore, a lepton-flavored $\mathbb{Z}_2$ symmetry is imposed, under which $\Phi_{1,3}$ and the electron-type leptons $e_e$ and $L_e$ are odd, while all other fields are even.
 Due to the $\mathbb{Z}_2$ symmetry, the model generates BNV SMEFT interactions at dimension 10 at leading order, as illustrated by the diagram shown in \cref{fig:BNVdim10}.
+The same symmetry implies that, as in the SM, this model preserves $\Delta(B-L)=0$, which forbids the generation of any odd-dimensional operators such as those at dimension 7 or 9.

 The relevant Lagrangian terms involved in the diagram are

 where $\alpha,\beta,\gamma$ are the color indices.
 The lepton index $x$ is summed over the $\mu$ and $\tau$ flavors, while the quark generation index $p=1,2,3$.
 The $\rm SU(2)_L$ triplet field $\Phi_3$ is represented by $\Phi_3=\Phi_{3}^I \sigma^I$ with $\sigma^I$ ($I=1,2,3$) being the Pauli matrices.
 The parameters $y_{1,2,3}$ denote new Yukawa couplings, and $\kappa$ represents the quartic Higgs coupling involving the four different scalar fields.
 After integrating out the leptoquarks $\Phi_{1,2,3}$, \cref{fig:BNVdim10} yields the following dim-10 SMEFT BNV interaction